Ensayo. Non-fiction. "Perfect Victims And The Politics Of Appeal" Por By Mohammed El-Kurd ENG/ESP

 «Hoy voy a hablarles de las víctimas perfectas y de la política de la apelación.
 El pueblo palestino, en las pantallas de televisión o más ampliamente en la esfera pública, existe en una falsa dicotomía: O somos víctimas o somos terroristas.
 Los que somos terroristas -o nos articulamos para serlo- nunca tenemos la oportunidad de ser comentaristas en esas pantallas.
 Son criaturas casi míticas, material de cuentos de miedo: grandes lobos malos con cejas fruncidas, colmillos afilados y una aterradora incorrección política.
 Deambulan por las calles murmurando en un árabe agresivo, a veces leyendo el Corán, con ganas de saquear y disparar a todo lo que encuentran a su paso.
 Vienen a por ti.
 Esconde a tus esposas, esconde tus aviones, esconde tus escudos humanos.
 Muchos en el público tienen una imagen mental de a quién me refiero»

-Publicado el 4 de diciembre.Ver más / See more
+Publicado el 18 de abril.Ver más / See more